 Claims like these, though kind of directed at ‘shaming’ Hughes, to me come across as demeaning to Plath.
 First of all, she wasn’t a love-struck Juliet figure who killed herself because a man left her.
 She was a very intelligent woman, and had a history of mental illness and suicide attempts.
-This claim comes from a reductive understanding of Plath, and a reductive understanding of mental illness.
+Claiming she ‘killed herself for Hughes’ or to prove a point comes from a reductive understanding of Plath, and a reductive understanding of mental illness.

 Plath went to Smith College on scholarship for academic excellence (she wrote her paper on Ulysses).
 She got electric shock therapy (without anesthesia) which right now is illegal.
 She attempted suicide once when she was much younger.
 Her second suicide attempt was by overdosing on pills and she hid beneath the house porch.
 She was gone for three days, and was in the newspapers as ‘missing.’
 They gave her electrical shock therapy again.
 She then went to Cambridge in England on a Fulbright Scholarship (very prestigious) where she met Hughes.
 Her thesis was on Fyodor Dostoevsky’s figure of The Double demonstrated through Yakov Petrovich Golyadkin’s character in The Double and Ivan Fyodorovitch Karamazov in The Brothers Karamazov.
 This is an excerpt from her Introduction in her thesis “The Magic Mirror:”